sarkrui/sshsh/README.md

 ## Key Management

-The script offers two options for SSH key management:
+The script offers three options for SSH key management:

 1. **Create a new SSH key**: The script will generate a new RSA key with 4096 bits
-2. **Use an existing SSH key**: You can provide the path to your existing SSH key, and the script will:
+2. **Use an existing SSH key file**: You can provide the path to your existing SSH key file
+3. **Paste SSH key content directly**: Opens nano editor for you to paste your private key content without terminal length limitations

+With options 2 and 3, the script will:
-   - Copy it to the correct location
+- Copy or save the key to the correct location
 - Automatically generate a public key if one doesn't exist
 - Set proper permissions

 ## Security Note